UBC A Cappella Auditions!

 A: Our auditions are meant to be as stress-free as possible and are only ten minutes long!
 For us, the main objective is to get to know you and your voice so that we can see where you would best fit within our various groups.

-For the initial audition, we ask that you come prepared with a verse & chorus of a song of your choice (to be sung a cappella, please!).
+For the initial audition, we ask that you come prepared with a verse & chorus of a song of your choice (to be sung a cappella, of course!).
 We’ve had people sing everything from Bob Marley to Les Mis show tunes; pick something you think will show off your voice but that you also enjoy and feel comfortable singing.

 We will also test the technical aspects of singing: vocal range, sight reading, ear training, pitch matching (triads), and harmony.

 The entire process has been designed to be fair & efficient.
 If you feel nervous, remember that those running the auditions were in your shoes not long ago, and that you are more capable than you likely realize!
 After your audition, we will contact you within a couple days via e-mail.